KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/exercise-6-1.md

 - ShEx separates validation language and triggering mechanism, while in SHACL target declarations can be part of shapes graph.
 - ShEx designed with focus on human-readability, while SHACL design is focused on RDF vocabulary.

-**Task:** Recreate your SHACL shapes of exercise 5.3 in ShEx schema, starting from the schema below.
+**Task:** Recreate your SHACL shapes of exercise 5.3 in a ShEx schema, starting from the schema below.

 ```